27 Most Famous Wrestling Moves of All Time

 The move itself originated in Japanese wrestling, but Austin made it his own during the Attitude Era, when rebellion sold tickets.
 The real genius?
 Getting guys like The Rock and even WWE owner Vince McMahon to sell it like they’d been shot.
 That overselling became part of the spectacle.

-What do you expect when you combine a simple move with perfect character work?
+What do you expect when you combine a simple move with perfect ring psychology?
 You get one of the most replicated finishers in wrestling history.
 Kids were hitting Stunners on each other for years after Austin’s prime.
-That’s cultural impact.
+That’s cultural impact — and precisely why understanding a wrestler’s gimmick matters for appreciating what Austin built around it.

 Shawn Michaels’ Sweet Chin Music

 The thing that separates Sweet Chin Music from every other superkick?
 Placement and timing.
-When Michaels caught someone mid-air with that kick, the timing had to be perfect.
+When Michaels caught someone mid-air with that kick, it had to be perfect.
 One inch off and it looks terrible.
-Get it right, and it’s still one of the most beautiful finishers in wrestling.
+Get it right, and it’s still one of the most beautiful finishers in wrestling history.

 These days, everyone throws superkicks.
-The Young Bucks have cheapened it with their “Superkick Party” routine – and yeah, I get it, that’s part of their gimmick.
+The Young Bucks have cheapened it with their “Superkick Party” routine — and that’s part of their gimmick.
 But it’s made the move less special.
 Michaels used it sparingly, made it count.
 That’s the difference between a finisher and just another move.

 The Rock’s People’s Elbow and Rock Bottom

-I’ll be honest – the People’s Elbow is ridiculous.
-It’s literally just an elbow drop with extra steps.
-Run the ropes, throw the elbow pad, drop the elbow.
-Technically, it should be the weakest finisher ever.
+The People’s Elbow is ridiculous.
+It’s literally just an elbow drop with extra steps: run the ropes, throw the elbow pad, drop the elbow.
+Technically, it should be the weakest finisher ever conceived.

 Here’s what made both moves work: The Rock understood that wrestling is about connection with the audience.
 The People’s Elbow gave fans time to react, to chant, to be part of the moment.
 The Rock Bottom was quick and explosive when he needed the pop.
 He knew which tool to use when.
 That’s ring psychology at its finest.